-Maggie Valley, NC, is a beautiful little town set on the fringe of the Great Smoky Mountain National Park, bordering two forests.
+Maggie Valley, NC, is a beautiful little town set right in the center of the Great Smoky Mountain National Park, bordering two forests.
 It is a pristine, peaceful town often blanketed in snow in the winter and bursting with birdsong and flowers in summer.
 Nature can be seen around every corner.
 No wonder then, that the two major attractions of Maggie Valley, NC, are the Great Smoky Mountains and the Blue Ridge Parkway.
 Spend a little time at Maggie Valley and you’ll soon learn it offers additional attractions than at first meet the eye.

 Maggie Valley, NC, Attractions

 When most people think of Maggie Valley, NC, attractions, their thoughts turn to Cataloochee Ski Resort , Tube World or Wheels Through Time Museum.
 They may point out Ghost Town in the Sky theme park, or the Soco Gap entrance to America’s favorite drive, the Blue Ridge Parkway.
 But Maggie Valley and the greater Haywood County offer an excellent antiquing experience for those nostalgic and creative souls who would rather spend an hour in an antique store than 12 hours in a designer shop.
 Whether you’re looking for delicious fudge, homemade jams and jellies, mountain honey, true antiques or just vintage, unique treasures, you’re sure to find it in one of the quaint shops in Maggie Valley or neighboring Waynesville.
 Here we’ve listed our top favorites, but there are others to explore as well!

 Maggie Valley, NC, Attractions: Antique Shops and Malls